shlomiassaf/ngrid/libs/table/drag/README.md

 # Drag plugin

-A Plugin for `neg-table` that add dragging capabilities:
+A Plugin for `pbl-table` that add dragging capabilities:

 - Resize
 - Reorder column